fenago/pytest-quick-start-guide/preface.md

 but by structuring our test code into directories, modules, and classes, and how to run these subsets of tests.

 Not all of your test code goes into test functions.
-In Chapter 3, pytest Fixtures, on page 51, you’ll learn how to put test data into test fixtures, as well as set up and tear down code.
+In Lab 3, pytest Fixtures, on page 51, you’ll learn how to put test data into test fixtures, as well as set up and tear down code.
 Setting up system state (or subsystem or unit state) is an important part of software testing.
 You’ll explore this aspect of pytest